 COMMUNITY EDUCATION COLLECTION

 The museum makes available to schools and community organizations the loan of objects from our community education collection.
 Objects in this collection do not have a documented provenance related to our mandate and are suitable for hands-on use and/or exhibition in a non-museum environment.
-Please contact our Program Coordinator for inquires and access to this collection by calling 250.423.7016, extension 3 or by email.
+Please contact the Collections Manager for inquires and access to this collection by calling 250.423.7016 ext.
+1 or by email.

 The Fernie Museum welcomes donations of artifacts.
 Upon approval by a collections committee, donations of objects related to the city and surrounding region will become part of the museum’s artifact collection.
 The museum also welcomes donations of objects for the museum’s educational collection, which is used for hands-on programs.
-Please contact our Director-Curator by calling 250.423.7016, extension 3 or by email to discuss potential donations.
+Please contact the Collections Manager on 250.423.7016, ext.
+1 or by email to discuss potential donations.